Thursday, 13 July 2023

 July 13 Patmos and the Monastery of St John & the Apocalypse Cave

-Our first full cruise day started with a quite unique experience – a visit to the Blue Eye: a multi-sensory lounge located beneath the water line on their smaller, Explorer class, ships.
-It is quite lovely all blue light and visually exquisite designed to follow the lines of a whale.
+Our first full cruise day started with a quite unique experience – a visit to the Blue Eye: a multi-sensory lounge located beneath the waterline on their smaller, Explorer-class, ships.
+It is quite lovely - all blue light and visually exquisite designed to follow the lines of a whale.
 We saw a few fish swim by.
-It has a bar which is opened in the evening.
+It has a bar which is open in the evening.

-But we were there to go ashore and visit the monastery and apocalypse cave.
+We arrived at Patmos where we were to go ashore and visit the monastery and Cave of the Apocalypse.
 Patmos Island, an island of quiet and tranquility, is where St John the Evangelist was banished during the reign of the Roman Emperor Domitian.
-And it was here that he is said to have received the visions of the Apocalypse which later became the Book of Revelation; we visited the cave where he was supposed to have had his visions and where he, or someone, wrote them down.
+And it was here that he is said to have received the visions of the Apocalypse which later became the Book of Revelation.
+We visited the cave where he was supposed to have had his visions and where he, or someone, wrote them down.

 The museum at the monastery held many precious items